Clerodendron is a shrub with abundant foliage and flowers.

 Credits for images shared to Nature & Garden (all edits by Gaspard Lorthiois):

-Red, pink, white Clerodendron by Christopher Gabbard ☆ under © CC BY-SA 2.0
+Red, pink, white Clerodendron (also on social media) by Christopher Gabbard ☆ under © CC BY-SA 2.0